Justin Turner Player Props: Red Sox vs. Phillies

 Phillies Pitching Rankings

-- Phillies pitchers combine to rank 13th in baseball in home runs allowed (35 total, 1.1 per game).
+- Phillies pitchers combine to allow 35 total home runs at a clip of one per game (to rank 13th in the league).

-- Falter (0-5 with a 5.01 ERA and 22 strikeouts in 32 1/3 innings pitched) makes the start for the Phillies, his seventh of the season.
+- Walker (2-2) takes the mound for the Phillies in his seventh start of the season.
+He's put together a 6.91 ERA in 28 2/3 innings pitched, with 29 strikeouts.

-- In his last time out on Sunday, the left-hander threw 4 1/3 innings against the Houston Astros, giving up four earned runs while surrendering eight hits.
+- In his most recent outing on Tuesday against the Los Angeles Dodgers, the righty threw 3 1/3 innings, allowing eight earned runs while surrendering eight hits.

-- In six games this season, the 26-year-old has amassed a 5.01 ERA and 6.1 strikeouts per nine innings, while allowing a batting average of .281 to opposing batters.
+- The 30-year-old has an ERA of 6.91, with 9.1 strikeouts per nine innings, in six games this season.
+Opponents are batting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.